Student Prompt Writing Guide

 Include Important Details

-Add any necessary information or context to help the AI understand better: subject & subtopic, course level, to use UK English, etc
+Add any necessary information or context to help the AI provide a more details and specific response: subject & subtopic, course level, to use UK English, etc

 Add additional information by pasting in text or uploading a file/image.